Hispanic Heritage Month is a U.S. national celebration of Latin contributions to the United States.

 Love for Hispanic culture, language and often faith are complicated by the colonial legacy.

 Colonization is brutal and we are still suffering its effects.
-Colonial social-political-economic systems are designed for a small group of people to steal everything.
+Colonial social-political-economic systems are designed for a small group of people at the top to steal everything.
 That pretty much describes politics in the Americas today.

 Furthermore, the colonial legacy is one of human enslavement.
 On the one hand, the culture is loved, while on the other hand, people remember what was done.
 Colonial violence, thievery, and the relentless assault on one’s sense of self are not easily forgotten by those whose ancestors lived through it.

 So it’s complicated and will take time to settle out because everything has to be reexamined.